dbazile/andsoitcontinues.com/data/markdown/slight-change-of-course.md

+---
-Date:     2013-08-01
+date:    2013-08-01
-Subject:  Slight Change of Course
+subject: Slight Change of Course
-Tags:     blog, python, php, refactoring
+tags:
+    - blog
+    - python
+    - php
+    - refactoring
+abstract: |
-Abstract: So, the plan for converting my makeshift CMS, blog.php, over to Python has been shelved indefinitely.
+    So, the plan for converting my makeshift CMS, blog.php, over to Python has been shelved indefinitely.
+---

 From a technical standpoint, there's not much stopping me from rewriting the entire project in Python.
 It might take me a few weeks and a whole mess of spit and duct tape, but I know I could do it.
 But for the following reasons, I have concluded that it would be the equivalent of performing rote coding exercises instead of actual learning and might not be the best use of my already splintered free time.